 Focusing on our today's recipe that is coconut ladoo, it is a sweet delicacy made using simple ingredients like ghee, milk and fresh coconut powder and below are the detailed steps on how to make it.

 Coconut ladoo can be made as a festival recipe and is commonly made during festive season like diwali.

 Diwali is not only a festival of lights but is also a festival of sweets and snacks.
 Here, to make our work easy for several occasions I would love to share this easy sweet recipe on my blog and shall also be updating with various quick sweets and snacks for festive seasons.

 coconut ladoo recipe, coconut laddu | nariyal ladoo

 - 1 cup powdered sugar

-- 1 tsp dry fruits powder (kaju, badam, pista blended into a coarse powder)
+- 1 teaspoon dry fruits powder (kaju, badam, pista blended into a coarse powder)

 How to remove coconut from fresh coconut and make powder: